This is the story of my Malaysian vacation to Kota Kinabalu in Borneo, with my co-workers Angela and Susie and our friend Gina.

 Thursday, July 29 - Day 6 - Scuba Diving!

 Thursday was the big day, the day before we left, the day we would be scuba diving.
-The dive company we signed up with had a "Discover Scuba" program where you could get beginners' lessons in the morning, then make two dives in the afternoon with a teacher - at no point during or after were we qualified to dive alone.
+The dive company we signed up with had a "Discover Scuba" program where you could get beginners' lessons in the morning,

 As with the river rafting, our teachers, Calvin and Joe, were great, and made everything including the pre-dive safety briefing amusing and fun.
 Learning to use the equipment was actually quite satisfying, but it was diving itself that was tremendous.
 We dove to 10-12 metres (6 times my height in depth!) and slowly swam along colorful coral reefs with even more colorful fish darting about.
 Nemo!
 Nemo! we would have screamed but for the salt water that would have filled our mouth.